 A round 2001 in Key West, USA, I noticed that my sleep apnea got really bad.
 One morning I probably had stopped breathing for several minutes because it took me 2 hours to see straight.
 Before that I’d only thought “Oh well, that’s how it is, I’ll just have to accept it”.
 When I got back to Sweden in 2003 it was so bad that I went to the Sofia Clinic, a private health clinic.
 They did different tests on me during 2004 to 2006, which showed that I had medium to severe sleep apnea.

 Considered piercing my tongue

 to get rid of my sleep apnea

-When a group of other people and I were in Algarve (Portugal) in 2008 to look at golf courses for a future golf club, there was a guy in our group who had one of those breathing masks (CPAP mask) and I thought “never in hell,” because the people at the Sofia Clinic had said I should probably get one.
+When I were in Algarve (Portugal) together with a group of people and I in 2008 to look at golf courses for a future golf club, there was a guy in our group who had one of those breathing masks (CPAP mask) and I thought “never in hell,” because the people at the Sofia Clinic had said I should probably get one.

 The breakthrough came when I